Epping Forest District: Road

 Most public highways in the district are managed by Essex County Council.
 The M11 and M25 motorways are managed by National Highways.

+Local bus services in the south of the district (Buckhurst Hill, Loughton, Chigwell, Debden and Stapleford Abbotts) are red London buses operated by Transport for London.
+Elsewhere services are run by private operators on a commercial basis, or with subsidy from the county council.

 Cycling

 National Cycle Network Route 1 passes along the eastern boundary of the district near Broxbourne, through Harlow, and east-west through the district via High Laver, Moreton and Fyfield.

 A shared-use path runs alongside the Rivers Lee and Stort, which connect the district with other cycle routes in Hertfordshire and London.

 Epping Forest features a network of shared-use forest trails, managed by the City of London Corporation.

 Aviation

 North Weald Airfield is owned by Epping Forest District Council and is open to general aviation.
 Flying out of North Weald began in 1916, during the First World War.

 Stapleford Aerodrome is home to a flight training centre within the district.

-London Stansted Airport, an international passenger and freight airport, lies in the neighbouring district of Uttlesford, north of the district.
+Stansted Airport, an international passenger and freight airport, lies in the neighbouring district of Uttlesford, north of the district.